1. Using this website

 Please note this website may not function correctly if you are using an older browser i.e. Internet Explorer.
 It is recommended for those users using Internet Explorer that they instead use Google Chrome or Microsoft Edge.

 2. How accessible is this website?

-All of this website is compliant with the W3C WCAG 2.1 AA accessibility standard.
-Any elements that are found through future testing of this website will be added below:
+All of this website is currently compliant with the W3C WCAG 2.1 AA accessibility standard.
+Any future issues that are discovered through regular routine testing will be added to this page.

 3. What to do if you can’t access parts of this website

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille: email firstname.lastname@example.org

 We’ll consider your request and get back to you within 10 working days.

 We’re always looking to improve the accessibility of this website.
 If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact the Middlesbrough Council Digital Team by emailing the issue to email@example.com.